JaydenJ06/Heelbid-project-public/README.md

 <h3><b>Live Viewer Count</b></h3>
 Displays the number of users currently viewing each auction in real-time.
 This feature helps create a sense of urgency and competition by showing bidders how many others are interested in the same item.
 Viewer data updates live without requiring a page refresh.

+---

+## Motivation
+This project was built as part of COMP 426 (Modern Web Programming) to explore the challenges of creating **real-time, user-driven platforms**.
+We aimed to simulate a live auction environment where synchronization, performance, and user experience are critical.

+## Technical Architecture
+- **Frontend**: Next.js + TypeScript, styled with Tailwind and Shadcn/ui
+- **Backend / Database**: Supabase (Auth, Database, Real-time subscriptions)
+- **Real-time**: Websocket-based updates for bidding, notifications, and viewer counts

+## My Contribution
+- Implemented the **real-time bidding logic**, ensuring bid synchronization and conflict resolution
+- Designed and styled the **core UI components** (Auction pages, Bid modals, Notification board) using Tailwind and Shadcn/ui
+- Structured and managed the **database schema** in Supabase for auctions, users, and bid history
+- Collaborated with teammates through GitHub issues and pull requests, maintaining clean and testable code

+## Lessons Learned
+- Learned how even small synchronization delays can significantly affect **user experience** in real-time systems
+- Gained experience in designing scalable **database structures** that support live updates without bottlenecks
+- Understood the importance of combining **UI design with system performance**, since usability and responsiveness directly impact immersion